Menu toggle

 Email placement@maritime.edu

-Incoming fall students who have paid their enrollment fee, should login in with their Maritime credentials and register for an exam session.
-Transfer students should contact the Maritime Transfer Counselor to determine whether they should register for this examination.
+Incoming fall students who have paid their enrollment deposit, should login in to their Application Status Portal and click on Placement Testing to register for an exam session.
+Transfer students should contact the Office of the Registrar at registrar@maritime.edu to determine whether they should register for this examination.

 Accuplacer Registration